Newcastle High School for Girls: History

-The established Headmistress responsible for the move to the new facilities, Hilary French was dismissed from her post on the 16th of June 2018 following an investigation into her conduct where it was alleged that she had made dishonest expenses claims.
-She was arrested by Northumbria Police on the 20th of June 2018, interviewed and released pending further enquiries.
-In February 2019 a Northumbria Police spokesperson said that there was no update on the investigation into Hilary French.
+The headmistress responsible for the move to the new facilities, Hilary French was dismissed from her post on 16 June 2018.
+She was arrested by Northumbria Police on 20 June 2018, interviewed and released pending further enquiries.
+French was convicted at Newcastle Crown Court of three counts of Fraud and struck off as a teacher on 7 March 2025.
 She was succeeded by Michael Tippet.

 Curriculum

-Newcastle High School for Girls has a strong academic record, regularly ranking in the top 5 independent schools in North East England and top 100 nationally.
+Newcastle High School for Girls ranks in the top five independent schools in North East England and top 10 nationally.

 The Prime Minister's Global Fellowship

 Two Central Newcastle High School students attainined places on the Prime Minister's Global Fellowship programme.
 The school achieved its first student in the inaugural year of the programme, 2008, and in 2009 had another successful applicant.